DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 folder: mydoc
 ---

-The DAFoam AI Agent enables the conversational pre-processing, simulations, optimization, and post-processing of various DAFoam cases.
+The DAFoam AI Agent enables the conversational pre-processing, simulations, optimization, and post-processing of DAFoam cases.
 Currently, we support only airfoil and wing cases with the Claude LLM.
 The AI agent can be installed locally or on the HPC.

 ## Local Installation